Joltanq/civ-ipriot-smiley/knowledge_and_evidence.md

   4. **Implementation Flexibility:** Explain why you could grant the Sad Smiley a blinking feature similar to the Happy Smiley's implementation, even without directly using `Blinkable`.

   > This is because of the way the Smiley class has been set up.
-  > becuase smiley is set up as polymorphic?
+Because Smiley is set up as polymorphic, we are able to implement the Happy and Sad classes differently.

   5. **Concept and Language Specificity:** In relation to your response to question (4), what is this capability known as, and why is it feasible in Python and many other dynamically typed languages but not in most statically typed programming languages like C#? **Clue** This concept is hinted at in the title of this section.

-  > Your answer here
+  > This capability is known as polymorphism, and is feasible due to the concept known as Duck Typing.
+In dynamically typed languages, we do not need to explicitly define the typology.
+Polymorphic objects just require it to have the neccessary attributes and methods passed into it.
+  > Statically typed languages are not able to do this adhoc type implementation as they will require the typology to be defined ahead of time and we will need to be more intentional about the types and how they relate.

   ***